 Loopring (LRC) technical analysis:

-Support and Resistance: Nearest Support Zone is $0.20.
-The nearest Resistance Zone is $0.30, which it broke, then $0.40.
+Support and Resistance: Nearest Support Zone is $0.25, then $0.19.
+The nearest Resistance Zone is $0.30 (previous support), then $0.40.

 See live Loopring (LRC) chart here